-2426 Clinical Dental Hygiene II.
-(6)
+2425 Clinical Dental Hygiene II.
+(5)

-Continuation of the principles and techniques involved in the practice of dental hygiene.
+This course is a continuation of the principles and techniques involved in the practice of dental hygiene.
 Emphasis will be on theoretical background needed to provide advanced clinical skills.
 Clinical experiences will focus on treatment of clients with moderate to advanced periodontal disease.
-Two lecture and twelve clinical hours.
+One lecture and twelve clinical hours per week.